-The Finance Agency has issued directives designed to ensure the FHLBanks will be able to identify and prudently manage the risks associated with the termination of LIBOR in a safe and sound manner.
+The Finance Agency has also issued directives designed to ensure the FHLBanks will be able to identify and prudently manage the risks associated with the termination of LIBOR in a safe and sound manner.
 As of June 30, 2020, the FHLBanks were required to cease entering into new LIBOR-based financial instruments that mature after December 31, 2021, except for investments and option embedded products.
 With respect to investments, the Finance Agency required the FHLBanks, by December 31, 2019, to stop purchasing investments that reference LIBOR and mature after December 31, 2021.
 These phase-out dates do not apply to collateral accepted by the FHLBanks.
-The Finance Agency also directed the FHLBanks to update their pledged collateral certification reporting requirements by September 30, 2020 in an effort to encourage members to identify LIBOR-linked collateral maturing after December 31, 2021.
+As directed by the Finance Agency, the FHLBanks began requiring their members to report levels of LIBOR-linked collateral that mature after December 31, 2021.
+This will assist the FHLBanks in determining the level of member reliance on these assets to support borrowings, make decisions about their future eligibility and the impact of any incremental haircuts and asset value deterioration on borrowing capacity.

 We have Advances, investment securities and derivatives with interest rates indexed to LIBOR.
-The following table presents LIBOR-indexed Advances, investment securities and derivatives at June 30, 2020.
-See the "Credit Services" section of "Analysis of Financial Condition" for further information.
+The following table presents LIBOR-indexed Advances, investment securities and derivatives at September 30, 2020.